How Saga Care at Home works

 The next steps...

 In order to decide what type of care will best suit your relative, the first thing we do is talk with the client and with you, as the representative, to gather all the information we need.
-What we aim to do is to build up a comprehensive picture of the client and the care and support they need.
+What we aim to do is to build up a comprehensive picture of the client and the care and support that will best suit them.

 We conduct our research on the phone, as we find that most clients are happy and relaxed to discuss it this way to start the process.